zahra-io/100-days-of-code/log.md

 ### Day 7: March 4, 2018

-**Today's Progress:** I spent the day working on my Pure CSS Cat Image.
+**Today's Progress:** Picking up from where I left off but I'm definitely working on being more consistent with my coding.
+I spent the day working on my Pure CSS Cat Image.
 It was tough but I spent a few hours trying to figure out how to make everything work.
 I played around with ```absolute``` and ```relative``` position and percents.
 I spent the most time figuring out how to draw a cats tail in CSS, from which I learned about the ```transform: rotate()``` property and I think that's really cool.
 I was trying to make the ears rotate earlier but wasn't able to figure out how and then it all came together.

 For the ears, I was using Clippy to create to a triangle but then I learned about ```border-top-left-radius``` and ```border-top-right-radius``` and ended up figuring out how to create it in just CSS.